Sign In / Sign Out

 The minor in mathematics is designed for students who want to further their knowledge of mathematics.
-It is beneficial for students majoring in such disciplines as physics, engineering, business, economics, the life and social sciences or any field where there is a need for quantification in the analysis of phenomena.
+It is beneficial for students majoring in any field where there is a need for quantification in the analysis of phenomena.

 A major map outlines the degree’s requirements for graduation.

 Students in most majors may pursue one or more minors and, upon successful completion of the prescribed course work, have that accomplishment officially recognized on the ASU transcript at graduation if the college or department of the minor officially certifies, through established verification procedures, that all requirements for the minor have been met and the college (and, in certain colleges, the department) of the student's major allows the official recognition of the minor.

 A student wishing to pursue a specific minor should consult an academic advisor in the unit offering that minor to ensure that an appropriate set of courses is taken.
 The student should also consult with an academic advisor in the college or department of his or her major to make sure the college or department of the major allows the recognition of the minor.

 Note: Certain major and minor combinations may be deemed inappropriate either by the college or department of the major or minor.
 Courses taken as part of a minor may not count toward both the major degree and the minor.
 Contact the department for more information.

 The minor in mathematics consists of a minimum of 18 credit hours.
 Required courses are as follows, for a total of nine to 11 hours: